rust-gamedev/rust-gamedev.github.io/content/news/011/index.md

 well as [API documentation][glisp-docsrs] for integration into Rust.

-The crate has had its [initial release][glisp-cratesio], a roadmap and ways to contribute are available on GameLisp's [Github Respository][glisp-github].
+The crate has had its [initial release][glisp-cratesio], a roadmap and ways to contribute are available on GameLisp's [GitHub Respository][glisp-github].

 [gamelisp]: https://gamelisp.rs/
 [glisp-playground]: https://gamelisp.rs/playground/